**Alt text:** A circuit board mounted on a hexagonal frame with wires connected, surrounded by other electronic components on a workspace.

 Surface-Mount Technology (SMT)

 Surface-Mount Technology (SMT) involves placing electronic components directly onto the surface of a PCB.
-Components, often called Surface-Mount Devices (SMDs), are mounted on solder pads using an automated process.
+Components, often called Surface-Mount Devices (SMDs), are mounted on solder pads employing an automated process.
 This method is known for its efficiency and suitability for high-density circuit boards.

 Advantages: